State of the Heart: 2023 Report

-The global benchmark for emotional intelligence since 2011
+The world’s largest study of emotional intelligence since 2011

 2021: Volatility in the Pandemic Shadow

 The latest State of the Heart findings focus on 2014-2020 trends and their implications for businesses, schools, and communities as we build back better.
-The 2021 findings will be released throughout the year; subscribe here to be notified of each new release.
+Fill in the form below to receive your report (Oct 11, 2021)

 The overall decline in emotional intelligence is alarming, but as the graph shows, prior to the pandemic the story was improving.